-Many companies augment their transaction-praceosing database systems with that workbowse for expering and analysis.
-Analyses outmate the data warehouse market segment at 13 of the overall harbinsh database market segment at 13 of the overall because and support), with an 8-11% compound annual growth the (CAGR).
-While this is a strong growth mate for a large, matrix market, over the past in years, analysis also estimate data screage at a spinel enterprise growing at 30-49% CAGR.
-Over the past 12-18 months, new market research has begun to show an increase to 50-60%, with data doubling in size every 20 months.
+Monty companies augment their transaction-processing database.
+Monty companies augment their transaction-processing database and a support of the support of the support of the support outsined database market segment at 15 of the overall actional database market segment (54 the x 5400 for software locuses and support), with an 8-11% compound annual growth are for a few points of the support of the support and (CAGR).
+While this is a storage growth rate for a large, market market, over the past ten years, analysis also estimate data storage at a point enterprise growing at 29-49% CAGR.
+Over